Mark Petrie: Career

 After graduating from Berklee College of Music, Petrie was awarded the BMI Foundation's Pete Carpenter Film Composing Fellowship.
 He was flown to Los Angeles to work under the Grammy Award-winning composer Mike Post.
 He then began writing for TV shows and independent films.
 In 2007, he collaborated with PostHaste Music to compose music for trailers.
 He went on to compose dozens of tracks for them.
 He is known for "infusing contemporary elements on top of epic orchestral writing" (Output.com).

-In 2012, he released his first album 'Genesis', featuring 27 tracks in the "modern, epic orchestral style showcased in his work in trailers for The Amazing Spider-Man, The Green Lantern, The Twilight Saga: Breaking Dawn – Part 2, Mission: Impossible – Ghost Protocol, and Battleship."
+In 2012, he released his first album 'Genesis', featuring 27 tracks in the "modern, epic orchestral style showcased in his work in trailers for The Amazing Spider-Man, Green Lantern, The Twilight Saga: Breaking Dawn – Part 2, Mission: Impossible – Ghost Protocol, and Battleship."
 In 2021, several of Petrie's tracks were added to the main entrance area music of Epcot.

 Fan made music videos featuring Petrie's music began to surface on YouTube around 2010 and many have amassed millions of views.